 Truth VerificationTruth Verification remains one of the simplest and most accurate schools of divination.
 While false negatives are possible if the caster begins to doubt their skills in the spells, positive results are conclusive proof that the statements in question are the truth, at least from the perspective of the speaker or author.
 The individual responsible for the statement must have at least some knowledge of the subject at hand or the spell will always fail, as Truth cannot be conjured from nothing.

 Memory RecallMemory Recall is sometimes considered a subset of Truth Verification, since it essentially verifies and elaborates on the caster's own memories and beliefs of memories, verifying information and filling in forgotten pieces of the event.
 A much more advanced version of these spells can be used to assist others in recalling memories, but it is most commonly and easily used by the caster themselves to recall information.
 In either case the individual must meditate upon the events they wish to remember, in addition to fulfilling the ritual requirements for the spell.
 This class of divination is also particularly vulnerable to corruption from Vitriol Magic.
-In these cases an individual can choose to cause their target to forget certain memories.
-In these cases the caster must also have a memory of the event or information in question, so they can meditate on the information they wish the target to forget.
-In these cases the caster runs the risk of forgetting their own memories of the event in addition to or instead of the memories of the target.
+In these cases an individual can choose to cause their target to forget certain memories, although the caster must also have a memory of the event or information in question, so they can meditate on the information they wish the target to forget.
+The caster also runs the risk of forgetting their own memories of the event in addition to or instead of the memories of the target.

 Investigative DivinationInvestigative Divination does not provide answers so much as point towards a method of obtaining those answers.
 This class of magic is best known for its use in criminal investigations, although it is also popular in academia.
 Most libraries employ at least one Catalog Divinator to assist patrons in navigating the stacks.